-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.

 The City of Moore is continuing in its efforts of reaching out to homeless persons.
 A partnership has been established between City of Moore staff, police officers, and a local pastor.
 If police officers come across any unsheltered persons, contact is made with the pastor.
 The pastor locates the unsheltered persons and provides them transportation to the emergency shelter in Norman.
-City staff, the pastor, and the Moore Public Schools McKinney Vento Homeless Liaison have been conducting weekly meetings with the Cleveland County Continuum of Care (CoC).
+City staff attend monthly meetings with the Cleveland County Continuum of Care (CoC).
 With the CoC's guidance, Moore is now reaching out to its homeless in a more effective and positive way.
-When contact is made with any homeless individuals, as much information about the individual is gathered and a Release of Information for is completed.
+When contact is made with any homeless individuals, as much information about the individual is gathered and a Release of Information form is completed.
 With this information, homeless individuals are connected with the best resources to assist them with their situation.

 The City is working on growing this partnership.
 Most, if not all, resources for homeless individuals are located in Norman.
 The City of Moore determined the quickest and best assistance it can give homeless persons is transportation to these services.
-The City is working toward establishing a coalition that could progress can be made in the outreach to homeless persons in Moore.
-City staff, the pastor, and the schools homeless liaison completed training for the Vulnerability Index-Service Prioritization Decision Assistance Tool (VI SPDAT).
+The City is working toward establishing a coalition that could progress the outreach to homeless persons in Moore.

-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons.

 There is one year-round emergency shelter for all of Cleveland County, located in Norman.
-Individuals who stay in the emergency shelters are screened using the VI-SPDAT at intake for program eligibility and to determine the level of assistance needed.
+Individuals who stay in the emergency shelters are screening using the VI-SPDAT at intake for program eligibility and to determine the level of assistance needed.
 Intake staff provides connections to resources such as employments services and food resources to help stabilize basic needs.
 Intake staff also coordinate limited resources with the CoC.
 The CoC has a system to increase coordination and avoid duplication of services.